Legit-Labs/legitify/docs/index.md

 <img src="/legitify/assets/legitify_logo.png" width="300" height="300" />
 </div>

-Strengthen the security posture of your GitHub organization!
+Strengthen the security posture of your GitHub / GitLab assets!
-Detect and remediate misconfigurations, security and compliance issues across all your GitHub assets with ease 🔥
+Detect and remediate misconfigurations, security and compliance issues with ease 🔥